Luke 3

 [20] added this also to them all, that he shut up John in prison.

 The account of John the Baptist’s imprisonment in the Gospel of Luke is given here in these two verses and in Luke 9:9.
-The Bible does not give many details about John’s life and death, not because he is not important but because John has performed his duty as the messenger; John has fulfilled the job he received.
-The details of John’s life need not be given further because his purpose in being born was to be only a messenger of the Lord.
+The Bible does not give much detail about John’s life and death, not because he is not important, but because John has performed his duty as the messenger of the Lord; John has fulfilled the job he received.
+The details of John’s life need not be given further because his purpose in being born was only to be a messenger of the Lord.

 [21] Now it came to pass, when all the people were baptized, that, Jesus also having been baptized, and praying, the heaven was opened,